-Are you a registered social worker practising in Canada who is interested in practising, exclusively by electronic means, in Ontario?
+Are you a registered social worker practising in Canada who is interested in practising only by electronic means in Ontario?

 What does it mean to practise electronically?

 “Electronic social work practice” means the delivery of social work services by the use of any electronic device (such as a computer, tablet, smartphone, landline telephone) or any electronic format (such as the internet, social media, online chat, text, video, and email) and other electronic means.